 Rehabilitation can begin as soon as you are ready to heal.
 The first step towards addiction rehabilitation is detox, which should be done under the supervision of a doctor.
 Once this step is complete, the next steps are inpatient or outpatient services.

 There is no set timeline for addiction rehabilitation, as everyone recovers at their own pace.
 Timelines for rehabilitation depend on the type of program.
 Addiction rehabilitation programs last anywhere from a couple of weeks up to a full year.
 It is also important to note that addiction is a complex disease, and it may take more than one stay at a rehab facility to heal from.

 There are two main types of rehabilitation: inpatient residential treatment and outpatient treatment.
 Often, inpatient and outpatient services are used together in treatment.6

-During your stay at Iris Healing, you will also have access to cupping and massage therapy.
+During your stay at Iris Healing®, you may also have access to cupping and massage therapy.
 Our doctoral staff is available 24/7 during your stay, which will give you the support that you need during recovery.
 Reach out to us today if you or a loved one want to start a rehab program.